adityadananjaya/highres/README.md

 - If the user wants, the output images can be automatically saved in a **runs** folder by modifying the parameter for **model.predict()** within the program by providing an argument **save = True**

+## Running the Data Dashboard Web App

+- Make sure you have Dash, Pandas, and Dash Bootstrap Components installed in your laptop.
+This can be done using pip in the terminal:
+'''
+pip install dash
+pip install pandas
+pip install dash-bootstrap-components
+'''
+- Clone the repository
+- In your terminal, navigate to the directory of the repository.
+For example:
+'''
+cd p01e-high-res
+'''
+- Within that directory, run app.py, e.g:
+'''
+python3 app.py
+''
+- If the app runs succesfully, you will be given a localhost link, e.g **http://127.0.0.1:XXXX/**.
+- Copy that link and paste it into the web browser.
+This should run the app.
+- Once you are done, open the terminal back and press CTRL + C. This should terminate the app.

 ### More entries and updates to follow as project progresses